jkoschma/genexplain-platform/docs/source/Organization_platform_new.md

 Please, feel encouraged to find out the effects of the different views offered here.

-When you have a network diagram opened in the Work Space (**A** in the figure of chapter 2) and you select a molecule or reaction with one click, you find information about the selected element in the Info box.
+When you have a network diagram opened in the Work Space (**A** in the figure above) and you select a molecule or reaction with one click, you find information about the selected element in the Info box.

 #### Search